-$$Co(EtOH)2Cl_2(aq) + 6H_2O(l) \rightleftharpoons 2EtOH(l) + 2Cl^(aq) + Co(H_2O)6^{2+}(aq) + heat$$ (blue) (red-pink)
+$Co(EtOH)2Cl_2(aq) + 6H_2O(l) \rightleftharpoons 2EtOH(l) + 2Cl^{-}(aq) + Co(H_2O)6^{2+}(aq) + heat$

-EtOH is the abbreviation for ethanol-CH3CH2OH.
+(blue)

+(red-pink)

+Ethanol is a flammable liquid.
+Keep the test tube capped and keep the test tube away from sources of ignition.
+EtOH is the abbreviation for ethanol- $CH_3CH_2OH$ .
 You will note that "heat" has been shown to be a "product" of the reaction as it is read from left to right.
 In other words, as the reaction occurs from left to right, the system gives off energy in the form of heat.
 Thus, the system will change color depending on whether heat is added or removed from the system.

 - 1. Fill a 400 mL beaker half way with ice.
 Add a small amount of water. - 2.
 Acquire a capped test tube containing 1% cobalt chloride dissolved in 95% ethanol.
 Place the test tube inside the ice bath, be careful to leave half the solution above the ice.
 Observe the color change. - 3.
 Remove the test tube from the ice water bath and allow it to warm back to room temperature.
 Observe the color change. - 4.
-Return the test tube to your TA.

-Question H: Explain the color changes in terms of the equilibria described above.
+Return the test tube to your TA. - Question H: Explain the color changes in terms of the equilibria described above.